 Herbal hair rinses

 Infusions of herbs have long been used as a final hair rinse.
 Put a good handful into a measuring jug and fill up with boiling water.
 Leave for 10 minutes or longer, until hand hot, then pour over.
 Rosemary shines up dark hair; chamomile brightens fair; nettle can be used for dandruff.

+or

+Hold your face over the bowl when just cool enough for a face steam after cleansing.
+Rosemary is particularly good for unclogging pores, and borage for more sensitive skin.